keinhaar/gwtswing/README.md

 # GWTSwing
-This is an UI API similar to Java's Swing API, but on top of GWT.
+This is an UI API similar to Java's Swing API, but on top of Java to Web transpilers like GWT and TeaVM.
+Even though, the name is still GWTSwing, it has been ported to TeaVM by introducing a platform abstraction layer named gplatform, with implementations for GWT and TeaVM.

 There are 2 main differences between Swing an GWTSwing.
 1. There are no modal dialogs.
 Instead of that, callback objects can be used, to get notified if a dialog was closed.